 You will now be able to simply drag iTunes from the Applications folder to the trash to uninstall it.
 Once it’s uninstalled, head on over to the Apple Website and install the latest version.

-If you need to transfer data to the Mac and iTunes is still unable to recognize your iPhone, you can use MobileTrans - Backup to do it.
+If you need to transfer data to the Mac and iTunes is still unable to recognize your iPhone, you can use MobileTrans - Phone Transfer to do it.
 MobileTrans is designed to help you transfer data easily from your iPhone to your Mac.
 It is quick and very easy to use and works with all versions of iOS and all versions of Mac.

 The following is a simple way to use MobileTrans to transfer data from our iPhone to your Mac without iTunes.